wear-Electroniks/pyTorch_projects/README.md

 **Transformers_Generating_Blog_Posts.ipynb, sentiment_analysis_python.ipynb, NLP_techniques_methods.ipynb** contain various NLP techniques including fundamental to complex

-**TAuto_Encoder_predicted_Moa.ipynb**T contains supervised learning method for predicting multiple labels of proteins for particular drug.
+**Auto_Encoder_predicted_Moa.ipynb**T contains supervised learning method for predicting multiple labels of proteins for particular drug.
 The supervised method contains two autoencoders.
 In first stage, efficent low-dimensional features are extracted from genes and cell data.
 Whereas in second stage, autoencoder is used to predict multiple protein targets or (mechanisim of action) for various drugs.